-Following this capture, PFLOAG moved under the cover of mist towards the town and the house, 1,200meters from Jabal Ali, where 9 SAS soldiers and part of the 55 men support team were located.
+Following this capture, PFLOAG moved under the cover of mist towards the town and a house, 1,200meters from Jabal Ali, where 9 SAS soldiers and part of the 55 men support team were located.

 The men inside the house were caught by surprise as they assumed the activity was part of their own forces returning after night patrol.

 A gun battle ensued against up to 300 PFLOAG members.
 The SAS & team didn’t have access to suitable weapons and a decision was made that Sergeant Talaiasi Labalaba would cross through open ground in front of the advancing PFLOAG members to a small ‘Gendarmerie Fort’, located on a low hill 450meters east of the house, that had an artillery gun.

 On reaching the Gendarmerie Fort Sergeant Labalaba managed to manoeuvre a 25pound artillery gun, normally requiring 6 men to use it, and fire shells at the opposing men.
 Eventually, he was wounded and another Fijian, Trooper Sekonaia Takavesi, made the same run across to the Gendarmerie Fort to help him.

-Here they managed to get support from the Omani soldiers (part of the 55 men support team) and they continued what was now an effective but desperate defence in which Sergeant Labalaba was killed.
+Here they managed to get support from the Omani soldiers in the Gendarmerie Fort (part of the 55 men support team) and they continued what was now an effective but desperate defence in which Sergeant Labalaba was killed.
 More help was clearly needed and the unit commander Captain Kealy and Trooper Tobin made the same 450meter run.
 Under heavy attack, Trooper Tobin was also wounded.

 The day was turned by the arrival of BAC Strikemaster light-attack jets and additional soldiers helicoptered in from Salalah 65km away during a clearance of the low clouds.

 Sergeant Talaiasi Labalaba was “Mentioned in Despatches” though many feel that he should also be awarded Britain’s highest war medal, the Victoria Cross.